 In conclusion, IMGs do not completely “fill the gap” in physician shortages in most Kentucky counties.
 More programs to attract and retain physicians should be developed, especially in rural areas.
 Additional residency programs at regional medical centers is one recommendation to accomplish this.

 Faulkner, Amanda L.; Wilson, Emery A.; Whitler, Elmer T.; and Asher, Linda M., "Role of International Medical Graduates in Kentucky Medicine: Implications For Workforce Planning and Medical Education" (2012).
-Center for Excellence in Rural Health Faculty Publications.
+Center of Excellence in Rural Health Faculty Publications.
 3.